 Still in our quest for finding original niche perfumes, already discussed into previous topics, we would learn here that sometimes one person is behind some olfactory ventures… Either starting from a travel or an encounter inspiration, it’s very exciting to find out what are the original clicks leading to your fragrances (cover photos: BDK Parfums).

-Indeed, there’s always an amazing story or a specific message to spread, or even to guess, from all of those independent perfumes houses, we would detail below.
+Indeed, there’s always an amazing story or a specific message to spread, or even to guess, from all of those independent perfumes houses, we would detail some beautiful initiatives below.
 By Alexis Lery

 Launched a couple of years ago, Le Bon Parfumeur is an independent perfumery brand, aiming to renew this olfactory art, as it previously existed in the past.